GSA/emerging-technology-atlas/pages/TMF.md

 ### What projects qualify for the Technology Modernization Fund?

 The Board will consider project proposals based on financial, technical, and operational criteria.
 All federal government agencies can submit project proposals to the TMF.
-A full list of requirements for submission, as well as a template, can be found in Appendix A of OMB M-18-12.
-A word document template can also be found on the OMB Modernizing Government Technology site.
+A full list of requirements for submission, as well as a template, can be found in <a href="https://policy.cio.gov/modernizing-government-technology/">Appendix A of OMB M-18-12</a>.
+A <a href="https://policy.cio.gov/assets/APPENDIXA.docx">word document template</a> can also be found on the OMB Modernizing Government Technology site.

 ### Resources